How to Chart for Clinical Quality Measures in PCC EHR

 CMS NQF Measure Name Calculation Description Configuration in PCC Clinician Workflow

-2 0418 Preventative Care and Screening: Screening for Clinical Depression and Follow-Up Plan For all patients seen by the eligible professional during the reporting period, who were 12 years old or older before the beginning of the reporting period, who did not have a depression diagnosis or contraindication, who did not refuse the service, what percentage received a depression screening, and, if the result was positive, received additional followup care, such as a suicide risk assessment?
+2 0418 Preventative Care and Screening: Screening for Clinical Depression and Follow-Up Plan For all patients seen for a qualifying encounter during the reporting period, who were 12 years old or older at the time of the qualifying encounter, who did not already have a bipolar diagnosis or contraindication, who did not refuse the screening, what percentage received a depression screening, and, if the result was positive, received additional follow-up care, such as a mental health care education or a referral to a behavioral specialist?

 (More Details)

-1. Add appropriate SNOMED-CT procedures and/or LOINC tests to screening orders, such as adolescent depression screening and suicide risk assessment orders.
+1. Add appropriate SNOMED-CT procedures and/or LOINC tests to screening orders, such as adolescent depression screening and mental health care education orders.

 2. Add SNOMED-CT procedures to psychiatric or other depression-related referral orders.